 We recommend asking your staff about which software they already use effectively.
 Sometimes the answer isn’t to purchase yet another siloed software, but to invest deeper in the tech stack you already have.

 Many agency softwares have different tiers of membership that unlock additional features.
 Moving up a tier or two can prevent many of the pains of forcing your staff to learn an entirely new software and workflow, which can be a major obstacle when purchasing new software.
 This approach also decreases the overall cost of your tech stack.

-Additionally, if you find that several of your siloed software solutions aren’t performing as you hoped, consider moving to an all-in-one software.
+Additionally, if you find that several of your siloed software solutions aren’t performing as you hoped, consider moving to an all-in-one agency management software.
 One reason siloed software can fail to have an impact on agencies is that having multiple software becomes hard to keep track of.
 Instead of having everything in one tab, staff have to open multiple software and remember the layout of each.
 Eventually, the software that they don’t enjoy using ends up being neglected.

 As individuals, we’re all guilty of spending more than is strictly necessary on streaming services.
 It’s likely this trend carries into our professional lives too, and that we spend more money than we need to on subscriptions to software solutions for our businesses.

 Identifying which software solutions are helping move your agency forward and which are just an expensive line item in your budget is an important piece of housekeeping.
 Doing so allows you to free up resources and streamline your processes.